nosarthur/nosarthur.github.io/_drafts/hobbies.md

 I enjoy many hobbies.
 Over the years, some fade away.
 Right now they are stabilized.
 In this post,

-For some unknown reason, my hobbies are all physical.
+For some unknown reason, my hobbies are mostly physical.
 Intellectual games such as bridge and poker somehow does not interest me very much.
+The only two non-physical hobbies are reading books and watching Youtube videos.

 * autonomous